WHAT YOU SHOULD KNOW:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-A caregiver, called a dietitian, may talk to you about the food you can eat.
-This can help increase the amount of sodium in your body.
-He may also plan a diet that is best for you if you have other diseases, such as kidney or liver diseases.
-You may need to eat special foods to help your body work well.
+A dietitian may talk to you about foods you should eat to increase the amount of sodium in your body.
+He may also plan a diet for you if you have other diseases, such as kidney or liver disease.

 Follow your caregiver's advice if you must limit the amount of liquid you drink.
-Caregivers may limit the amount of plain water you drink if you have extra water in your body.
-Plain water can lower the sodium in your blood more and make your hyponatremia worse.
-You may drink liquids that have water, sugar, and salt, such as juices, milk, or sports drinks.
+Caregivers may limit the amount of plain water you drink if you are retaining water.
+Plain water can lower the sodium in your blood and make your hyponatremia worse.
+You may be given liquids that have water, sugar, and salt, such as juices, milk, or sports drinks.

-- Diuretics: These medicines are often called water pills.
-Diuretics help get rid of extra fluid your body, lungs, or brain may have collected.
+- Diuretics help get rid of extra fluid in your body.
 You may urinate more often when taking diuretics.

-- Urine sodium: This is a test that checks for the level of sodium in your urine.
+- Urine sodium is a test that checks the level of sodium in your urine.
 A sample of your urine is collected and is sent to a lab for tests.

-- Dialysis: You may need to have dialysis if medicines cannot decrease the extra water in your body.
-This may be done especially if your kidneys are not working well.
+Dialysis may be needed if medicines cannot decrease extra water in your body and your kidneys are not working well.